stevessr/tuwunel/README.md

 This project is the official successor to [conduwuit](https://github.com/x86pup/conduwuit) after it reached stability.
 Tuwunel is now used by many companies with a vested interest in its continued development by full-time staff.
-It is primarily sponsored by the government of Switzerland 🇨🇭 where it is currently deployed for its citizens.
+It is primarily sponsored by the government of Switzerland 🇨🇭 where it is currently deployed for citizens.

 ### Getting Started